xz1z1z1z1z/MCNCwiki/4K2022/en.md

 3. Players that lose a match in the losers' bracket get eliminated from the tournament.
 4. The warmup maps are allowed up to 5 minutes.
 In the case you can choose not to play your warmup map.
 Players need to prepare the link to the warmup map before the match start, and send it to #multiplayer during the match for the referee to select the map.

+#### Win conditions

+- In the Qualifiers, players need to place in the top 64 seeded in order to advance to the Double Elimination stage.
+- In the Round of 64, players need to win 4 maps to win a match (best of 7).
+- In the Round of 32, players need to win 5 maps to win a match (best of 9).
+- In the Round of 16 and Quarterfinals, players need to win 6 maps to win a match (best of 11).
+- In the Semifinals, Finals, and Grand Finals, players need to win 7 maps to win the match (best of 13).

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are osu!mania, Head-to-Head., Win Condition: 'ScoreV2'.
 Room name must be "MCNC4K 2022: (Player 1) vs (Player 2)".
    - The player mentioned first in the room name must be the red, the player mentioned second in the room name must be the blue.
 2. Each player can ban one beatmap to be selected from the pool.
 These beatmaps can not be picked by any player in the entire match.
 3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
 4. Each player must use !roll once in #multiplayer.
    - The winner of the !roll starts picking the first beatmap of the match.
    - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
 5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
 If a player takes more time than alloted, for the second occurrence: a random map will be chosen from the mappool using !roll X, where X is the number of maps that were neither picked nor banned, excluding the Tiebreaker.
 Repeat offenders may receive further sanctions from the Tournament Management.
 6. Players will be given at most 3-minute pause for solving unexpected situations.
 7. Results of the Qualifiers Stage will be published via a Statistics sheet.